Facade: High-Precision Insider Threat Detection Using Deep Contextual Anomaly Detection: Evaluation

 \section{Evaluation}

-The novelty of our approach and the problem we are tackling makes it hard to find suitable public dataset or related work to compare with.
+The novelty of our approach and the problem we are tackling makes it hard to find suitable public data set or related work to compare with.
 As mentioned in Section \ref{sec:historical-featurization} and Section \ref{subsec:context-types}, \fc relies on histories of access to uniquely identifiable resources in addition to the implicit social network structure of the company employees.
-Unfortunately, to the best of our knowledge, no publicly available dataset is available with such characteristics.
+Unfortunately, to the best of our knowledge, no publicly available data set is available with such characteristics.

 To perform an extensive evaluation of \fc, we tested it in the real-world \ggl environment.
-This environment is orders of magnitude larger in the number of users, resources, and access events than any public dataset; with more than $10^{5}$ full-time employees, additional temps, vendors, and contractors; and $10^{10}$ yearly events.
+This environment is orders of magnitude larger in the number of users, resources, and access events than any public data set; with more than $100,000$ full-time employees, additional temps, vendors, and contractors; and 10 billion yearly events.
 Most importantly, it displays the full, messy, long-tailed behavior of a large enterprise.
 We used a company internal program where volunteers spend two weeks performing an attack (under supervision).
 Our system is evaluated on the task of retrieving these attackers' activity against the background of all other activity in the company.

-Our results demonstrated that $f$ ranks \emph{attack events} within the top 0.01\% of the $10^8$ events during the attack period, with the single highest scoring attack event ranked in the top 0.0003\%.
-Moreover, $g$ ranks \emph{attackers} within the top 0.01\% of over $10^5$ principals.
-Consequently, $g$ is capable of discovering insider access abuse at \ggl-scale at a cost of just 10 audited principals per day.